jetbridge/axios-jwt/README.md

             }, reject);
     });
 };
-useAuthTokenInterceptor(apiClient, { requestRefresh });  // Notice that this uses the apiClient instance.  <-- important
+applyAuthTokenInterceptor(apiClient, { requestRefresh });  // Notice that this uses the apiClient instance.  <-- important

 // Now just make all requests from the apiClient.